andrewgazelka/agent-loop/README.md

 2. **Planner agent** - Explores codebase and creates `plan.md` with detailed implementation strategy
 3. **Coder agent** - Implements the plan and marks features as passing

+> **Note:** The original Anthropic research uses a two-phase approach (Initializer → Coder).
+We added a separate Planner phase to force codebase exploration before implementation, which may help prevent "one-shotting".
+This is experimental.

 ## Features

 - **Incremental progress** - Works on exactly one feature per session, preventing scope creep